fluttercommunity/redux.dart/doc/async.md

     );
   } else if (action is FetchTodosSucceededAction) {
     return new AppState(
-      // Set our actions to the fetched Todos
+      // Set our todos to the fetched Todos
       todos: action.fetchedTodos,
       // Toggle isFetching to false so our UI will render the todos
       // instead of a loading spinner.